That title sure got your attention, huh? Blogging experts claim controversy can be beneficial, so let’s check out their claim.

 What, no, I didn’t say it!
 It wasn’t me!
 He said it!

-Here is the title page for the book –
+Here is the title page of the book –

 Here’s a closer look –